michaeljohnbrown3/hackintosh/README.md

 ## OpenCore Resolution at Boot - Not resolved

+The symptom here is that the Apple logo at the beginning of the boot process is double the size of what it should be.
+Although this corrects itself, it is quite unsightly when FileVault is turned on as the login screen is oversized.
+The solution for this is the UI-Scale, but according to Dortania, the UI-Scale needs to be set to 02 for FileVault to work properly on HiDPI Displays (better known as Retina 4k Displays).
+I do not have one of these displays so I was not able to test it, although I attempted to run FileVault with the UI-Scale set to 01 on my 1080p display and experienced no visible issues.
+Since the logo is still twice the size, I will list this as unresolved.

 ## Wake from sleep using USB Keyboard/Mouse - Not resolved.

 Device can only be woken from sleep using the power button.
 Currently support for USB wake hasn't been figured out yet.
+I have read multiple forums about this topic and feel this is a motherboard issue.
+Various applications of fixes have all failed.
+I do believe that using the Apple Bluetooth Magic Keyboard and Magic Mouse will likely resolve the issue from a user perspective, but I will leave this listed as unresolved as I have not found a solution, given the current hardware.
+For now the user will have to use the power button to wake.

 ## DRM support (or lackthereof) - SORT OF RESOLVED

 DRM is not supported for Netflix and Amazon on Safari, however it has been tested and is supported through Chrome and likely works in other browsers as well.
 I found part of the issue was an incorrect PCIList name.
-Source:
+Source was a <a href="https://discord.gg/8aKs69x" target="_blank">Discord</a>

 ## Ethernet - EMBARRASSINGLY RESOLVED

 After hours spent trying to figure out Ethernet connectivity, ensure that LAN Controller is ENABLED in your BIOS.
+With the time that you would have wasted troubleshooting this issue, not realizing it was disabled in your bios, go do something fun!

 ## Sleep issue - RESOLVED